google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 }
 ```

-With luck, libfuzzer and LPM will be able to create many interesting CREATE TABLE statements, with varying numbers of columns, table constraints, and other attributes.
+With luck, libFuzzer and LPM will be able to create many interesting CREATE TABLE statements, with varying numbers of columns, table constraints, and other attributes.
 This basic definition of SQLQueries can be expanded to work with other SQL statements like INSERT or SELECT, and with care we can cause these other statements to insert or select from the tables created by the random CREATE TABLE statements.
 Without defining this protobuf structure, it's very difficult for a fuzzer to be able to generate valid CREATE TABLE statements that actually create tables without causing parsing errors--especially tables with valid table constraints.

 ### Example: Chrome IPC Fuzzer